Sierra Leone Conference

 Through much of the 1990s, the Sierra Leone church was buffeted by a devastating rebel war.
-In 1994, all Global Ministries overseas staff were subject to emergency evacuation aboard a US military transport.
+In 1994, overseas staff were subject to emergency evacuation aboard a US military transport.
 Most UB churches were closed for many years.
 Peace didn’t return until 2001, thanks to foreign military intervention.
 Today, a nationally-elected government is in office and the country is being rebuilt.

 In 2007, at the request of Sierra Leone Conference, Global Ministries sent the first overseas staff since 1994.
 Rev. Billy Simbo and his wife, Mamei, natives of Sierra Leone who had been pastoring a United Brethren church in the United States, were asked to serve in transitional leadership for a three-year period.
 He worked to reorganize the conference, mentor new leaders, and otherwise put the conference on a firm foundation.
 In December 2010, he turned over the leadership to a newly elected bishop, John Pessima.

 Evangelism is the conference’s main emphasis.
 UB Global continues to provide project funds, assistance for the hospital, and other financial support.